 Dog Park Guide: 6 Things to Know Before You Go

-For your dog, a trip to the park is so much more than a chance to stretch their legs.
-With the wind whipping through their fur as they dash for their ball, squirrels to chase up trees and other dogs to sniff and play with, taking your dog to the dog park is a real treat for their senses.
+With the wind whipping through your dog’s fur as they dash for their ball, squirrels to chase up trees and other dogs to sniff and play with, taking your pup to the park is a real treat for their senses.

 The downsides?
 Going off lead or not knowing dog park etiquette can lead to some awkward moments with other dogs and their humans.